gonikisgo/2025/_posts/2025-04-28-imagenet-flaws.md

     Figure 4.
 Images from the <em style="color:grey;">"tiger cat"</em> class. (a) is a tiger cat. (b) is a cat, but the coat pattern is not clearly visible, it might be a <em style="color:grey;">"tabby, tabby cat"</em>, another ImageNet-1k class. (c) is a wild cat from the <em style="color:grey;">Leopardus</em> genus, not a domestic cat. (d) is a tiger.
 </div>

-Looking at the ***"tiger cat"*** images above, you might think "This seems to be a really diverse dataset...".
+Looking at the ***"tiger cat"*** images above, you might think "This seems to be a really diverse class...".
 Let us have a closer look.
 The *"tiger cat"* class is defined in WordNet as **"a cat having a striped coat"**, which aligns precisely with (a).

 To understand the issue with (b), we must know that ImageNet-1k also includes a ***"tabby, tabby cat"*** class, defined as **"a cat with a grey or tawny coat mottled with black"**.
 In common usage, tabby cat refers broadly to any domestic cat with a striped, spotted, or swirled coat pattern, all of which must include an "M" marking on their forehead (which can clearly be seen in this image).
 Most dictionaries agree that all tiger cats are tabbies, but not all tabby cats have the tiger pattern.
 However, even if we look at image (b) through the lens of WordNet definitions, it shows a grey cat, but its coat isn't clearly visible.
-Moreover, the term "mottled coat" in the tabby cat definition can be somewhat confusing, as some dictionaries consider stripes to be a type of mottling.
+Moreover, the term "mottled coat" in the tabby cat definition can be somewhat confusing, as some dictionaries consider stripes a type of mottling.
 So, how do we determine which type of cat this is?

-We find modern large language models (LLMs) to be more accurate when handling such questions, so we asked them whether these two definitions overlap:
+We find modern large language models (LLMs) to be more accurate than WordNet when handling such questions, so we asked them whether these two definitions overlap:

 <div class="llm-cite">
-    Yes, the "tabby, tabby cat" definition and the "tiger cat" definition overlap.
+    Yes, the "tabby, tabby cat" definition and the "tiger cat" definitions overlap.
 While the first definition is broader in its description of coloration and pattern, the second one specifies the striped aspect, which is a common characteristic of the broader "mottled" description in the first.
 </div>

 -- *ChatGPT-4o*